Rafael Correa keynote speaker

 - International Development

 - Latin American Politics and Foreign Affairs

-Born into a lower-middle-class family in Guayaquil in 1963, Dr. Correa’s early life was not an easy one: living in a “bad part of town,” with a father who was absent, Rafael decided to “break-the-cycle” and spent his life pursuing a goal of giving all of his fellow citizens real opportunities for a better future – one without crime and violence, which was driven by Ecuador’s profound poverty.
+Born into a lower-middle class family in Guayaquil in 1963, Dr. Correa’s early life was not an easy one: living in a “bad part of town,” with a father who was absent, Rafael decided to “break-the-cycle” and spend his life pursuing a goal of giving all of his fellow citizens real opportunities for a better future – one without crime and violence, which was driven by Ecuador’s profound poverty.

 In 2007, when Rafael Correa became President, Ecuador had one of the highest levels of social inequality (by GINI Index) in Latin America, a shockinglylow GDP ($46.8billion), and the country often suffered electrical blackoutsand substandard infrastructure.
 During Dr. Correa’s two terms in office, Ecuador was theLatin American champion in reducing poverty and inequalitydue to the innovative reforms he designed and implemented.
 Thanks to these novelapproaches, overhis ten years in office, over two-millionsof citizens were lifted out of poverty, the GDP reached$104 billion, internet penetration is one of the highest in the region and the infrastructure is now among the best in South America.
 Not only is Ecuador not facing black-outs, instead Ecuador today is aregional exporter of energy.